 Utopian model of Civil Services Preparation:

-If you are thinking that you need to read N number of books (the big ones you know, with near size of a pillow where N is a variable which starts only from the smallest possible 3 digit number), attend IAS classroom coaching at ABC institute, BCD institute, and XYZ institute for specialized classes for each subject, browse 15-20 websites and prepare notes from 5-10 newspapers and magazines each day to clear IAS, you are probably wrong.
+If you are thinking that you need to read N number of books (the big ones you know, with the near size of a pillow where N is a variable which starts only from the smallest possible 3 digit number), attend IAS classroom coaching at ABC institute, BCD institute, and XYZ institute for specialized classes for each subject, browse 15-20 websites and prepare notes from 5-10 newspapers and magazines each day to clear IAS, you are probably wrong.

-The exaggerated actions highlighted above are Utopian cases, which are neither practical nor necessary to clear Civil Services Exam.
+The exaggerated actions highlighted above are Utopian cases, which are neither practical nor necessary to clear the Civil Services Exam.
 Even if an imaginary person does all that is stated above, there is still a chance that he/she, not clear Prelims/Mains.

 What matters in the UPSC Exams is the Quality of Learning and not the Quantity!